MicBrain/Trial-Download-Manager/README.md

 ### Software Requirements

   Currently this software is guaranteed to run perfectly on Ubuntu OS.
+During the development of this project, the